toineo/TinyFS/rsc/FS Scheme.md

 -------
 Folders are represented on disk exactly as files are, with the folder bit (in attributes) set to 1.
 The folder structure is encoded in the data blocks.
-A folder references its child (files and folders) via their main node address, associated with a logical file name.
+A folder references its child (files and thus folders as well) via their main node address, associated with a logical file name.

-Each entry in the folder data respects the following format:
+Each entry (called _child entry_) in the folder data respects the following
+format:

     1       : fn_size (filename size)
     fn_size : filename, in ascii
     4       : address of the main node of the file

+An important property is that a folder data block may often have its last bytes unused (for instance if no child entry is small enough to fit in its unused bytes), _even if it is not the last data block of the folder_.
+Therefore, we mark such unused bytes with the first byte set to 0 (in place of `fn_size`).

+Thanks to this convention and to the existence of `block_size`, we do not care (yet) about maintaining the `log_size` of a folder (which would in any case be useful only for the last data block).

+_Future improvement_: reduce space usage by splitting entries between blocks.

 **TODO**